if

 Summary

-• It can handle both simple expressions and complex code blocks that return values, modify variables, or perform side effects.
+ifconditional is a powerful tool in Scheme for evaluating tests and executing corresponding code blocks. - It can handle both simple expressions and complex code blocks that return values, modify variables, or perform side effects.

-• Remember: If there is no explicit else block, the if only evaluates and executes the consequent if the test is true.
+elseblock, theifonly evaluates and executes the consequent if the test is true.
 Otherwise it evaluates and executes the alternative.